onlyquake/xonotic-wiki/Introduction_to_QuakeC.markdown

 arrays
 ------

-As the QuakeC virtual machine provides no pointers or similar ways to handle arrays, array support is added by FTEQCC and very limited.
-Arrays can only be global, must have a fixed size (not dynamically allocated), and are a bit buggy and slow.
+As the QuakeC virtual machine provides no pointers or similar ways to handle arrays, array support is added by GMQCC and very limited.
+Arrays can only be global, must have a fixed size (not dynamically allocated), and are a bit slow.
 Almost as great as in FORTRAN, except they can’t be multidimensional either!

 You declare arrays like in C: